sassafrastech/gather-docs/_includes/faqs/technical.md

 Yes.

-Currently we offer CSV export of user data.
+Currently we offer CSV export of member data.
 Meals and accounts are not far behind.
 CSV is great for doing data analysis, importing to other tools, etc.

 However, we recognize that CSV outputs are not complete archives of your data.
 For this reason, we also pledge to provide full SQL and filesystem dumps of your community's data upon request.